-- 1. To be eligible for a domain name in the id.au 2LD, registrants must be: - a) an Australian citizen; or - b) an Australian resident. - 2.
-Domain names in the id.au 2LD must: - a) exactly match the registrant's personal name2; or - b) be an acronym or abbreviation of the registrant's personal name; or - c) be otherwise closely and substantially connected to the registrant, because the domain name: - (i) is derived from one or more words of the registrant's personal name; or - (ii) includes one or more words of the registrant's personal name.
+1. To be eligible for a domain name in the id.au 2LD, registrants must be:

+- a) an Australian citizen; or - b) an Australian resident.

+2. Domain names in the id.au 2LD must:

+- a) exactly match the registrant's personal name; or - b) be an acronym or abbreviation of the registrant's personal name; or - c) be otherwise closely and substantially connected to the registrant, because the domain name: - (i) is derived from one or more words of the registrant's personal name; or - (ii) includes one or more words of the registrant's personal name; or - (iii) is a personal name by which the registrant is known.